Skip to content

 The difference: you can see every stage, swap implementations, inject custom logic between operators, and control the memory budget.
 The plan isn’t a black box.

-The transformation is dynamic.
+The pace is dynamic.
 The authorization is not.

 We ported query patterns from two open-source analytics platforms: